Who We Are

 The PCIJ was set up to contribute to this end by promoting investigative reporting on current issues in Philippine society and on matters of large public interest.
 It does not intend to replace the work of individual newspapers or radio and television stations, but merely seeks to encourage the development of investigative journalism and to create a culture for it within the Philippine press.

 The PCIJ funds investigative projects for both the print and broadcast media.
 It publishes books on current issues and an online investigative reporting magazine on its official web site, www.pcij.org.
-The PCIJ also publishes www.pcij.org/blog, a daily institutional news blog, www.i-site.ph, a database and resource tool on Philippine politics and governance, and ifoi.ph, a resource and advocacy website on freedom of information.
+The PCIJ also publishes www.pcij.org/blog, an institutional news blog; www.moneypolitics.pcij.org, a data journalism and citizen’s resource tool on governance, campaign finance, and public funds; and ifoi.ph, a resource and advocacy website on freedom of information.

-In the 22 years since its founding, PCIJ has published over 750 investigative reports and over 1,000 other stories in major Philippine newspapers and magazines, produced five full–length documentaries, and launched over two dozen books and video documentaries.
+In the 25 years since its founding, PCIJ has published over 1,000 investigative reports and over 1,000 other stories in major Philippine newspapers and magazines, produced dozens of full-length documentaries, and published over two dozen books and training tools.

 In addition, the PCIJ organizes training seminars, and offers the services of its journalism trainers, for news organizations in the Philippines and Southeast Asia.

-From 1990 to 2009, the Center has conducted over 100 training seminars for journalists, journalism teachers and students in the Philippines, Indonesia, Thailand, Burma, Cambodia, Vietnam, Japan, and other countries in Southeast Asia, the Pacific Islands, and the South African subcontinent.
+From 1990 to 2013, the Center has conducted over 200 training seminars for journalists, journalism teachers and students in the Philippines, Indonesia, Thailand, Burma, Cambodia, Vietnam, Japan, and other countries in Southeast Asia, the Pacific Islands, and southern Africa.

 PCIJ stories make an impact.
 Well–researched and well–documented, these reports have contributed to a deeper understanding of raging issues, from politics to the environment, from health and business to women and the military.